desResLab/mrina/README.md

 im = cv2.imread(fileName, cv2.IMREAD_GRAYSCALE)
 im = crop(im)
 ```
-The *crop()* function crops the image so its dimensions are a power of 2 so the wavelet transform provided by the *pywt* is orthogonal.
+The *crop()* function crops the image to power of 2 dimensions, so the wavelet transform provided by the *pywt* is orthogonal.
 We then generate a Gaussian undersampling mask, using the *generateSamplingMask()* function, where *delta* is the undersampling ratio
 ```
 from CSRecoverySuite import generateSamplingMask